Kameron Michaels: Personal life

-Young is openly gay.
+Young is gay.
 He began visiting the gym with a boyfriend who pressured him to stop doing drag.
 After they broke up, he continued to focus on building muscle and returned to the drag scene, where his body drew criticism from others in the industry.
 In the months that followed the airing of Drag Race season 10, his workout routine temporarily fell by the wayside as he adjusted to life on tour.
 Young briefly dated fellow season 10 contestant Vanessa Vanjie Mateo while filming RuPaul's Drag Race: Vegas Revue.

 Young's arms and hands, as well as his chest, neck and left leg, bear tattoos that are visible when he is both in and out of drag.
 When asked about them in an interview, he said, "I started getting tattooed when I was around 26 or 27.
 All my tattoos are by the same artist, and they were all done in about a year and a half.
 [They depict] favorite movies from my childhood and sentimental things in my life."
 His left arm contains imagery from Jurassic Park and Aliens, and he has a scarab beetle across his chest.
 Of the latter, he said, "I got that when I started working out and going to the gym, because the scarab represents kind of a rebirth.
 That was me finding out who I was meant to be and really doing things for myself ... taking time for myself."